cheshire137/girtib-treller/README.md

 # girtib-treller

-## How to Develop
+## How to Run Locally

 [Register a Github application](https://github.com/settings/applications/new).

     cp env.sh.example env.sh
     cp app/scripts/config.json.example app/scripts/config.json

-Edit config.json to fill in the client ID you got from your new Github app.
-Also update env.sh to fill in that same Github client ID as well as your client secret.
+Update env.sh to fill in the client ID from your new Github app as well as your client secret.
 You also need a session key in env.sh; you can run `openssl rand -base64 40` to generate a random session key.

     bundle install